mostafaElsouifi/GM_App/README.md

 ![Screenshot 2](./screenshots/3.png)

-- the scraper search and collect google maps data it will if the place have a website it will navigate to the website and parse the home page looking for emails
+- the scraper search and collect google maps available data .  if the place have a website it will navigate to the website and parse the home page looking for emails

 ### Result :
 ![Screenshot 3](./screenshots/5.png)
+---
 ![Screenshot 4](./screenshots/6.png)

 <!--